Local Support

 The Silver Line

-Gives anyone aged 55 or over the opportunity to exchange a friendly word, access support, or enjoy a long enriching conversation.
+Offers anyone aged 55 or over the chance to chat, access support, or enjoy a friendly conversation.
+Lines are open 24/7, every day of the year.

 0800 4 70 80 90